 The labour market in London has been hit harder by Covid-19 than the rest of the UK, while the capital’s economic recovery has also been weaker.
 A review of London’s economy shows there have been huge falls in the number of workers on company payrolls in the capital, and in the number of new job postings than elsewhere in the country.
 By October, there had also been a 170% increase in the number of people in London claiming unemployment-related benefits.
 Across the UK, new unemployment-related claims increased by 120% over the same period

-With this huge number of unemployment, it is important that we look after the mental health of the unemployed, as well as the employees who have kept their jobs.
+With this huge rate of unemployment, it is important that we look after the mental health of the unemployed, as well as the employees who have kept their jobs.
 Not having a job can also impact on someone’s sense of identity, financial situation, weekly routine, and social participation.
 For some people this leads to problems, such as withdrawing from day to day activities and generally not looking after their health.